bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/BUGS.md

     - logic works; must be a UI bug
     - was not popping to previous VC
 - [ ] threads not showing on threadsTableVC
+    - messages were not decoding correctly; similar problem as with message threads